tavikukko/devtalksdemo/README.md

 # Adding Platforms to the Project
 $ ionic platform add ios

-# Starts the IOS Emulator (-lr = Live Reload, -c = Logging to the Console)
+# Starts the iOS Emulator (-lr = Live Reload, -c = Logging to the Console)
 $ ionic emulate ios -lr -c
 ```

-### Windows 10
+### Windows 10 with Windows 10 Mobile

 Here is the instructions on how to run this application on Windows 10.
+At the moment, you need to have Visual Studio 2015 Update 2 installed on your environment to emulate it on Windows Phone 10.

 **Prerequisites:**